 04.05 Findings Review Panel

-The of the findings review panel to evaluate potential findings and to ensure that the findings are consistently dispositioned across the Vendor Inspection COE.
-The consists of one branch chief from each branch in the Vendor Inspection COE, or his or her designee.
-The lead inspector should convene the .
+The dual purpose of the findings review panel (FRP) is to evaluate potential findings and to ensure that the findings are consistently dispositioned across the Vendor Inspection COE.
+The FRP consists of one branch chief from each branch in the Vendor Inspection COE, or his or her designee.
+The lead inspector should convene the FRP prior to the report being issued, at least a week prior to the inspection report issuance due date.

 0617-05 REQUIREMENTS

 The inspection report states the official Agency position on what was inspected, what the inspectors observed, and what conclusions were reached.
-All enforcement and other Agency actions, such as which result from an inspection, will be documented in the inspection report.
+All enforcement and other Agency actions, such as Notices of Violations (NOVs), which result from an inspection, will be documented in the inspection report.
 Inspection reports must be clear, accurate, consistent and complete.
-Appendices A - contain specific guidance and examples for the preparation of vendor and QA implementation inspection reports.
+Appendices A - F contain specific guidance and examples for the preparation of vendor and QA implementation inspection reports.
 A complete inspection report package will contain the following parts in the order listed below:

 Cover Letter.
-The over etter transmits inspection report results from the applicable NRC official, such as the Division Director or Branch Chief, to the designated vendor, or applicant executive.
-All significant information contained in the over etter must also be contained in the xecutive ummary and supported in the report details.
+The Cover Letter transmits the inspection report results from the applicable NRC official, such as the Division Director or Branch Chief, to the designated vendor, or applicant executive.
+All significant information contained in the Cover Letter must also be contained in the Executive Summary and supported in the report details.

 Cover letter content varies somewhat depending on whether the inspection identified findings.
-Guidance and sample over etters for reports documenting findings can be found in the NRC Enforcement Manual, Appendix B, and “Standard Formats for Enforcement Packages.”
+Guidance and sample Cover Letters for reports documenting findings can be found in the NRC Enforcement Manual, Appendix B, and “Standard Formats for Enforcement Packages.”
 A template for the cover letter is included in Appendix A to this manual chapter.

 In general, every cover letter has the same basic structure, as follows: